tractr/traxion/apps/docs/docs/how-to/file-storage/file-storage-on-aws-s3.md

 For more details about registering a dynamic module, please refer to the [NestJS documentation](https://docs.nestjs.com/fundamentals/dynamic-modules).

 ## Common use case

 One of the most common features that may require the use of file storage is authentication and file manipulation permissions.
 You probably want to grant read or write permissions to certain files based on a set of conditions, but you don't want the files to flow through your backend because that would be too bandwidth intensive.

-To achieve this, you can use pre-signed URLs.
+To achieve this, you can use presigned URLs.
 Presigned URLs are similar to tokens: they have a limited lifetime and are only valid for one type of operation.

 :::info

-For more information on pre-signed URLs, see the [AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-presigned-url.html).
+For more information on presigned URLs, see the [AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-presigned-url.html).

 :::

 For example, a user who wants to upload his avatar image to storage would take the following steps:

-- The frontend requests a pre-signed url from the backend.
-The pre-signed URL should allow the current user to upload their image to the file storage.
+- The frontend requests a presigned url from the backend.
+The presigned URL should allow the current user to upload their image to the file storage.
-- Once the backend has validated that the user has sufficient permissions, it negotiates a pre-signed URL with the file storage and sends it back to the frontend.
+- Once the backend has validated that the user has sufficient permissions, it negotiates a presigned URL with the file storage and sends it back to the frontend.
-- The frontend is now able to upload the user's image to the file store by performing a POST to the pre-signed URL.
+- The frontend is now able to upload the user's image to the file store by performing a POST to the presigned URL.

 In this scenario, the backend is responsible for verifying authentication, permissions, but the responsibility for hosting and serving the files is delegated to the file store.

-### Upload a file to the file storage with a pre-signed url
+### Upload a file to the file storage with a presigned url

 As explained earlier, this is one of the most common cases of using a file storage service.
 If your application does not need to run custom logic when uploading a file to the file store, you can use the pre-built `FileStorageController`.